jaxwong/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-A person can have any number of tags (including 0) Tags are case-sensitive, meaning `t/EMERGENCY` and `t/emergency` will return only the first tag mentioned
+A person can have any number of tags (including 0) Tags are case-insensitive, meaning `t/EMERGENCY` and `t/emergency` will return only the first tag mentioned
 </div>

 Examples: